Though, I am still a Nadal fan:)

 As Shyam moved his eyes from Mala to Biju, his expression of hatred slowely turned to be of being ashamed.
 Grandma now understood what had was happening.
 With her eyes watery now, she turned her gaze again towards the sky, hoping to unite with her husband soon.

-Kenji is also obsessed with the story of The Last lizard, which is about a lizard who one day realizes that he is the last in his species left on earth.
+Kenji is also obsessed with the story of The Last lizard, which is about a lizard who one day realizes that he is the last of his species left on earth.
 This is from where the tile of the movie comes from.
 Though it’s not mentioned explicitly but somewhere inside Kenji believes himself to be that lizard.

 One of the plights that existentialism as a philosophy has endured over time is multiple interpretations as well as multiple meanings.
 One of the main reason is that though the term was coined in 20th century, it was then pinned on the works of some previous philosophers who wrote about some questions and problems that it sought to answer.No one really knows how much those philosophers would have ascribed to it.
 One pretty apparent example is Camus, who many a times is associated with existentialism, owing to certain similar problems that he sought to address, but never really propagated it.
 So much so that he even openly refused the connection.